pwillis-els/terraformsh/README.md

 # About
   Terraformsh makes it easier to run Terraform by taking care of things you might normally need to do by hand.
-Unline other Terraform wrappers like Terragrunt, nothing is done outside of the stock Terraform functionality.
-There is no custom DSL to learn, no code generated.
-But in practice, you can use Terraformsh the way you would use Terragrut to keep your code and configuration DRY.
+Unlike Terragrunt, the script assumes only the default behavior of Terraform and other tools; there is no DSL or code generation.
+However, you can still keep your code and configuration DRY with this tool, and reduce the overall complexity needed to maintain your Terraform.

-  Terraformsh will detect configuration files in order to control operation in an immutable, version-controlled, infrastructure-as-code way.
-Overrides can also be passed via environment variables and command-line options.
-Good conventions, like using .plan files for changes, are done by default.
+  Terraformsh will detect and use configuration files automatically, making it easy to perform immutable, version-controlled, infrastructure-as-code changes.
+  Overrides can be passed by environment and command-line options.
+Good conventions like using .plan files for changes are also the default.

 # Requirements
  - Bash (v3+)